Maps & Location

 The track will then take you to another Stop sign at the J4 Haul Road (built in 2015).
 Once you have crossed this second haul road on the Mt Dimer Track you will continue north along the track and enter the Helena and Aurora Range Conservation Park (Park sign on your left).

-You will then pass through a junction with signs saying Aurora Exploration camp at a track to the right, contunue on straight ahead, until you come to a T junction at the base of Bungalbin Hill.
+You will then pass through a junction with signs saying Aurora Exploration camp at a track to the right, contunue on straight ahead on to a two wheel track, until you come to a T junction at the base of Bungalbin Hill.
 This ia at the range's south-western end.

 At the T junction, turn left (~north) to take you along the west side of the range and give you access to the track that goes to the top of the range.
 If you turn right at the T junction the track will take you along the eastern side of the range and give you access to the Mt Dimer Track (heads out east and then north).